michaelahli/postgre-scheduler/README.md

 2. 'bash' compiler.
 3. 'make' compiler.
 4. .env file, we already provide .env.example as example.
-5. Set all method at pg_hba.conf to trust

 ### Execute
 1. Run Locally